Neighborhood (Nursing Unit) Supervisors, RNs

 - Comprehensive knowledge of general nursing theory and practice, including basic knowledge related to nursing and their application for better understanding of resident care problems.
 Familiarity with organization and function of all departments; with all policies, regulations, and procedures of Hale Makua.
 Knowledge of application of principles of supervision in assigning, and evaluating activities of staff.

 - Excellent clinical skills.
 Good communication and interpersonal skills.
 Organizational ability to plan and manage a nursing neighborhood.
 Problem solving ability, ability to set priorities and delegate duties.
 Sound judgment and sincere desire to work with elderly and those with limited capacity for self care.
 Must have flexibility, maturity, and the ability to work cooperatively and effectively with others.
 Professional appearance and demeanor.

 Non-Bargaining.
-Salary based on nursing work experience and education.
+Salary based on education and relevant nursing work experience.